 - Setting camp against a cliff, particularly if there are overhangs or shallow caves, can mask you from surveillance.

-- Heat that is radiating from a vehicle (especially the engine block) is much more problematic.
+- The heat that is radiating from a vehicle (especially the engine block) is much more problematic.
 One suggestion is to open the hood as soon as you’ve concealed the vehicle.
 This will help dissipate heat more quickly.
 Parking under dense tree cover will also quickly lower the overall temperature of the vehicle.
-Avoid covering the vehicle with heat trapping blankets, tarps and camo netting until it has reached the ambient temperature of the air.
+Avoid covering the vehicle with heat-trapping blankets, tarps and camo netting until it has reached the ambient temperature of the air.

 I have not experimented with heat cloaking devices, so I cannot make recommendations regarding the efficacy of any product or technique.
 If anyone has experience or suggestions on this subject, I am all ears.

 The probability of surveillance aircraft being deployed during or after a major SHTF scenario (that is, one that pulls large numbers of CBP aircraft away from the border) is probably very low.
 I know of no situation, such as a major hurricane or earthquake, where this has ever happened.
 Other assets, such as the National Guard and state Department of Public Safety aircraft, are more likely to be used for search and rescue operations.

 Circumstances that might lead to a declaration of martial law across a major region or the entire country are far harder to visualize to any reasonable level detail.
 The deployment of surveillance aircraft against citizens under martial law conditions would certainly require a functioning central government, and motivations could range from the elimination of armed bandits to the suppression of rebellion.
 The problem is that an aerial surveillance camera operating at 19,000 feet will not know that you are merely trying to get home.
 My only recommendation is “when in doubt, assume the need for maximum precaution.”